Mortality Effects of Containing Moral Hazard: Evidence from Disability Insurance Reform

 Tinbergen Institute Discussion Paper 14-102/V

-We exploit an age discontinuity in a Dutch disability insurance (DI) reform to identify the health impact of stricter eligibility criteria and reduced generosity.
-Women subject to the more stringent rule experience greater rates of hospitalization and mortality.
-A €1,000 reduction in annual benefits leads to a rise of 4.2 percentage points in the probability of being hospitalized and a 2.6 percentage point higher probability of death more than 10 years after the reform.
-There are no effects on the hospitalization of men subject to stricter rules but their mortality rate is reduced by 1.2 percentage points.
-The negative health effect on females is restricted to women with low pre-disability earnings.
-We hypothesize that the gender difference in the effect is due to the reform tightening eligibility particularly with respect to mental health conditions, which are more prevalent among female DI claimants.
-A simple back-of-the-envelope calculation shows that every dollar reduction in DI is almost completely offset by additional health care costs.
-This implies that policy makers considering a DI reform should carefully balance the welfare gains from reduced moral hazard against losses not only from less coverage of income risks but also from deteriorated health.
+exploit an age discontinuity in a Dutch disability insurance (DI) reform to identify the health impact of stricter eligibility criteria and reduced generosity.
+Our results show substantial adverse effects on life expectancy for women subject to the more stringent criteria.
+A €1,000 reduction in annual benefits leads to a 2.4 percentage points higher probability of death more than 10 years after the reform.
+This negative health effect is restricted to women with low pre-disability earnings.
+We find that the mortality rate of men subject to the stricter rules is reduced by 0.7 percentage points.
+We hypothesize that the gender difference in health outcomes is due to the reform tightening eligibility particularly with respect to mental health conditions, which are more prevalent among female DI claimants.
+The evidence for the existence of substantial health effects implies that policy makers considering a DI reform should carefully balance the welfare gains from reduced moral hazard against losses not only from less coverage of income risks but also from deteriorated health.